Kanban-Zai/kanban-zai-version-1.0/modules/core.md

 ### roster

 current members of the team.
-Must sit with the team, attend team meetings and genrally be involved in the team and sit inside the team process.
+Must sit with the team, attend team meetings and generally be involved in the team and sit inside the team process.

 ## TEAM NORMS